 Famously aromatic, our version is flavourful without the spicy heat that is often associated with this dish, making way for an easy introduction to young palates.
 Plus it’s a fantastic recipe for preparing in big batches.
 You’ll have easy, tasty meals ready for the busy days ahead.
-Plus, it’s super fun to make your own spice blend — you’ll feel like you just levelled up your cooking game!
+Not to mention t’s super fun to make your own spice blend — you’ll feel like you just levelled up your cooking game!

 Click here to subscribe to What’s Cookin’ & enjoy this recipe.
 If you’re already subscribed, it’ll be waiting for you!
 Trust us, you’ll love this Jerk Chicken journey!